 Schools have their own complaints procedure.
-If you have a complaint about a school or member of school staff, you need to contact the head teacher.
-If you are still unhappy you can complain to the school's governing body.
+If you have a complaint about a school or a member of school staff, you need to contact the head teacher.
+If you're still unhappy, you can complain to the school's governing body.
 The school will explain the procedure to you.

-The council has a 2 stage complaints process.
-Your initial complaint must be made to the service that you are unhappy with.
+We have a two-stage complaints process.
+Your initial complaint must be made to the service that you're unhappy with.

-You can also email your complaint to firstname.lastname@example.org or call the customer service centre on 020 7525 0042.
+You can also email us your complaint or call the complaints team on 020 7525 0042.

-We hope that you will be satisfied with our response to your initial complaint, but if you're still unhappy you can escalate the matter to the second stage of the process, by contacting our Customer Resolution Unit.
+We hope you will be satisfied with our response to your initial complaint.
+However, if you're still unhappy, you can request to escalate the matter to the second stage of the process.

-This is the final stage of the complaints procedure.
+This is the final stage of our internal complaints procedure.

 Taking matters further

 This is a free, independent service that investigates complaints against councils.
-You can complain to the ombudsman at any time but they will only usually investigate if you have already been through our own complaints procedure.
+You can complain to the ombudsman at any time but they will only usually investigate if you've already been through our own complaints procedure.

 If you're dissatisfied with any decision made under the regulations as to your rights, liabilities or council discretions, you have a right under Regulation 75 to make a complaint using the above procedure.
 You may also apply under the procedure if the authority fails to make a decision.

 If you wish to make a complaint, contact Pensions Service at the address below; they'll send you a leaflet explaining the procedure to make an application.
 Please note that the application should be made within 6 months of the date you were informed of the decision with which you disagree.